firehol/website/content/faqs/0001-0002-build-repository.md

 ---

 Please see the [source installation documentation](/source-install/).
-This covers downloading from the respository and the extra steps needed to perform a build
+This covers downloading from the repository and the extra steps needed to perform a build
 (`./autogen.sh && ./configure --enable-maintainer-mode`{.command}).